alexandre-hallaine/Rainfall/level0/walkthrough.md

 The program takes a single argument, converts it to an integer, and compares it to 423.

 If the comparison is true, the program executes `/bin/sh` with the same privileges as the owner's group and user.
-> *Because the setuid bit is set on the binary, the program will run with the privileges of the owner, which is level1.*
+> Because the setuid bit is set on the binary, the program will run with the privileges of the owner, which is level1.
+This is true for all the binaries in this project.

 Otherwise, it prints `No !\n` to stderr.